dr-jam/GameplayProgramming/README.md

 unityhub://2022.2.13f1/5f5de2657605
 You can download Unity Hub [here](https://unity3d.com/get-unity/download).

 Notes: we will be switching to the 2022 Long Term Support release when it is available.
-I should be virtually identical to 2022.2.13.
+It should be virtually identical to 2022.2.13.

 ## Grading and Assessment